When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: Related Work

-\paragraph{Self-bias in LLM} The "\llmbench" paradigm is susceptible to self-bias from two sources: the LLM acting as an evaluator and the LLM generating the testset.
-While most prior work has focused on the evaluator, a well-documented issue is the tendency of an LLM judge to systematically favor its own outputs \citep{xu-etal-2024-pride, llm-favors-its-own-outputs}.
-This preference is often linked to the judge's familiarity with its own stylistic patterns or a bias towards low-perplexity text \citep{wataoka2025selfpreferencebiasllmasajudge}.
-Although this behavior could sometimes reflect genuine quality improvements \citep{chen2025llmevaluatorspreferreason}, a judge's reliability is questionable for problems it cannot solve itself \citep{krumdick2025freelabelslimitationsllmasajudge}.
-Our work extends this analysis by investigating the overlooked self-bias from testset generation and, crucially, the additive effects when both biases are present.
-While \citet{yuan2025silencerdiscoverymitigationselfbias} also address biases in automated benchmarks, their mitigation strategies are limited to verifiable tasks like math reasoning are not immediately applicable to generative tasks where evaluating model success is a task in itself.
+\paragraph{Self-bias in LLM Evaluation.} The \llmbench paradigm is susceptible to self-bias from two sources: the LLM acting as an evaluator and the LLM generating the test set.
+A well-documented issue is the tendency of LLM judges to systematically favor their own outputs~\citep{xu-etal-2024-pride, llm-favors-its-own-outputs}, attributed to familiarity with their own stylistic patterns or a preference for low-perplexity text~\citep{wataoka2025selfpreferencebiasllmasajudge}.
+While this preference may sometimes reflect genuine quality~\citep{chen2025llmevaluatorspreferreason}, judge reliability is questionable for problems beyond the model's own capability~\citep{krumdick2025freelabelslimitationsllmasajudge}.
+Our work extends this line of research by investigating the overlooked self-bias introduced by testset generation and, crucially, the additive effects when both sources of bias combine.
+Unlike \citet{yuan2025silencerdiscoverymitigationselfbias}, whose mitigation strategies target verifiable tasks like math reasoning, we address generative settings where evaluation itself requires subjective judgment.